Bethibande/finance-hub/README.md

 ### Preview

 > [!WARNING]
-> Most things shown here are not yet implemented and just a mock-up.
+> Most things shown here are still work-in-progress and subject to changes

 | Assets                       | Create a new asset                       |
 |------------------------------|------------------------------------------|